 EVG: Actually, I was very excited to participate in this roundtable discussion so I could hear the varying perspectives.
 There were participants from both private companies and the public sector; politicians, psychologists, activists, and entrepreneurs.
 All of us strongly believe that it is very important to do something to help foreign youth feel a part of Swedish society — for everyone’s sake, and for the country’s good.

 I feel very passionately about bridging the existing gap — which is marked by a lack of knowledge transfer — between the business sector and the public sector.
-I would like to continue to find opportunities to work with municipalities and bring the expertise and experience from successful examples of organizations and how they leveraged diversity and inclusion.
+I would like to continue to find opportunities to work with municipalities and bring expertise and experience from successful examples of organizations and how they leveraged diversity and inclusion.
 I have worked with several municipalities, and each time it has been very rewarding.
 Despite my constant lack of time, I would still like to find more projects.
 I feel that in this way, I contribute with my knowledge and expertise to the Swedish society.
 And I am very glad that Aperian Global fully supports this initiative of mine.

 EVG: I am.
 It was definitely enriching!
 But I also wish we had more time — there were so many different and unique perspectives and too little time to explore them all.

 Ekaterina and her fellow consultants at Aperian Global work with corporations, government agencies, non-profits, and universities all over the world to build awareness and to strengthen inclusion and diversity efforts.
-Learn more about what makes our global approach to inclusion and diversity different.